Fastest to Build a Website

 We’d recommend, if your search results don’t match up your query, using the live chat or phone support.
 This is responsive and will give you up to date information.

-GoDaddy only has one price that allows you to sell online, which is
+GoDaddy has two price plans that allow you to sell online:

 Despite this, GoDaddy supplies you with more than enough to run a small-to-medium sized business just fine.